 By the time I went to the kitchen to take pictures, all the ingredients had already been put in the bowl, but not mixed yet.
 I think you can see, though, brown rice, soy ground meat substitute, diced tomatoes, squeezed garlic, and cilantro.
 By the way, this cilantro just came out of the freezer.
 For a method to preserve fresh herbs, see my post Saving Animals and Herbs.
 There is a sprinkle of cinnamon on top.
 I don’t cook rice in broth, nor do I add broth later; instead, I add diced tomatoes.
 Lots of garlic, together with cilantro and cinnamon, create a picante flavor.
 Altogether, my risotto has taken a definite trip south, picking up tomato and garlic flavors prevalent in Southern Italian cuisine.

 To complete the southern twist of it, I use light but sweet red wine instead of traditional Northern Italian dry white wine or vermouth.
 Rashi Light, which we usually use for Kiddush, works perfectly.
 A propos, that tall black cylinder with opera posters on it that you see in many of my photos is just a wine cooler.
+A sprinkle of nutritional yeast, in lieu of Parmesan, is a final touch before serving.

 Talking about wine, even though my risotto contains meat substitute, rather than real meat, it tastes very real, and so a deep velvety Cabernet Sauvignon goes with it very well.
 This is Shomron Selected, from Carmel.
 It is perhaps a bit more fruity than what you’d expect, but it is just as full bodied, and it offsets all this garlic, cilantro, and cinnamon perfectly.
 So I don’t even know if this could rightly be called risotto, but it’s healthy, filling, extremely quick and easy to make, and, most importantly, delicious!